Minia University

 Could a common cholesterol drug protect cancer Patients' hearing?

-Symptom relief CompletedThis study looked at whether taking statins, a common cholesterol medicine, can lower the risk of hearing loss caused by platinum-based chemotherapy in people with solid tumors.
+Symptom relief CompletedThis study looked at whether taking statins (cholesterol-lowering drugs) can reduce hearing loss caused by platinum-based chemotherapy in people with solid tumors.
 56 adults who were about to start chemotherapy took part.
-The goal was to see if statins could protect…
+The goal was to see if statins could protect their ears fr…

 Phase: PHASE1, PHASE2 • Sponsor: Minia University • Aim: Symptom relief